BIO

 Sofia Zgordan is a visual artist and art historian.

-Working with video art, digital collage, 3D, and 360-degree imaging, Zgordan investigates the boundary between visible reality and its latent, intangible layers.
-Alongside her visual practice, she develops art-meditation formats as performative and immersive extensions of her research into attention, presence, and perception.
+Working with video art, digital collage, 3D, and 360° formats, she explores the boundary between visible and hidden layers of reality.
+In parallel, she develops art-meditations — performative and immersive practices that emerged as a natural continuation of her investigation into attention, presence, and perception.